-- The wages paid to those workers in their first year of work, and
+- The credit is based on the category of workers, the wages paid to them in their first year of work, and the hours they work.

 What Types of Workers Qualify for WOTC?

 Let's say your business is hiring.
-The first thing you need to do is determine if a worker you are hiring fits into one of the specific categories that qualify you for the work opportunity tax credit.
-The categories of workers you can hire to qualify for the work opportunity tax credit are:
+The first thing you need to do is determine if a worker you are hiring fits into one of the specific categories that qualify you for the Work Opportunity Tax Credit.
+The categories of workers you can hire to qualify for this tax credit are:

-In addition to the general qualification, there are specific qualifications within each category.
-This U.S. Department of Labor chart details the specifics.
+In addition to the general qualifications, there are specific qualifications within each category.
+This Work Opportunity Tax Credit Eligibility Chart provided by the Department of Labor (DOL) includes details.

-Even if they might otherwise make your business eligible for the tax credit, you can't get the tax credit for hiring:
+Even if they might otherwise make your business eligible for the tax credit, you can't get the tax credit for hiring the following people: